risk-first/website/practices/Coding.md

 > “Measuring programming progress by lines of code is like measuring aircraft building progress by weight.” - Bill Gates

-And you can see _why_ this is true:  the more code you write, the more [Complexity Risk](Complexity-Risk) you now have on the project, and the more [Dead End Risk](Dead-End-Risk) you've picked up in case it's wrong.
+And you can see _why_ this is true:  the more code you write, the more [Complexity Risk](Complexity-Risk) you now have on the project, and the more [Dead End Risk](Complexity-Risk) you've picked up in case it's wrong.
+This is why [The Agile Manifesto]() stresses:

+> Simplicity--the art of maximizing the amount of work not done--is essential.

 ### Prototyping